A payment gateway processes online and in-store payments by securely transmitting customer payment information for authentication and approval.

 The Framework of a Payment Gateway

-The framework of a payment gateway can be bifurcated based on whether it is used in an online payment portal or an in-store premises.
+The framework of a payment gateway can be categorized based on its use in either online payment portals or in-store environments.

-Online payment will require to be hosted on the website through a third-party service provider or by the merchant through an application programming interface (API) which will enable the website to work with the payment processing network and eventually receive a response from the issuing bank.
+1. Online Payment: For online transactions, the payment gateway is typically integrated into the merchant’s website through a third-party service provider or via an application programming interface (API).
+This integration allows the website to communicate with the payment processing network and receive responses from the issuing bank.

-An in-store premises will use a payment gateway through a physical card reading device or a POS terminal that connects to the processing network using a secure internet connection.
+2. In-Store Payment: In physical retail locations, a payment gateway operates through a card reading device or a point-of-sale (POS) terminal.
+These devices connect to the payment processing network using a secure internet connection to facilitate transactions.

 The Players in the Payment Gateway Ecosystem

-Customers make up the majority of participants in the payment gateway ecosystem.
-They make payments online through various methods such as debit or credit cards, net banking, UPI, or online wallets to purchase goods and services.
+Customers are the primary participants in the payment gateway ecosystem.
+They make payments through various methods, including debit or credit cards, net banking, UPI, or online wallets, to purchase goods and services.

-Two different kinds of banks operate in the payment gateway ecosystem.
+Two types of banks operate within the payment gateway ecosystem:

-The acquirer bank, as the name suggests, acquires the payment on behalf of the merchant.
-This means the merchant account is housed at the acquirer bank.
-This is the destination for financial transactions routed through the payment gateway.
-In other words, this is where the money ends up.
+• Acquirer Bank: This bank acquires the payment on behalf of the merchant.
+The merchant account is housed here, serving as the destination for financial transactions routed through the payment gateway.

 Related Read: Payment Aggregator vs Payment Gateway